Blockage can be complete or partial.

 Blockage can usually be relieved, but if relief takes too long, the kidney can be damaged permanently.
 However, because one normally functioning kidney is enough to sustain the body, permanent kidney failure is unlikely to develop unless both kidneys have been blocked for some time, usually at least a few weeks.
 The prognosis also depends on the cause of obstruction.
 For example, an untreated infection is more likely to cause kidney damage than a kidney stone Stones in the Urinary Tract .

 Treatment usually aims to relieve the cause of obstruction.
-For example, if the urethra is blocked because of an enlarged or cancerous prostate, treatment can include drugs, such as hormonal therapy Hormonal therapy Prostate cancer begins in the prostate gland, an organ found only in males.
+For example, if the urethra is blocked because of a benign enlarged or cancerous prostate, treatment can include drugs, such as hormonal therapy Hormonal therapy Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
 Symptoms, such as difficulty urinating, a need to urinate frequently... read more for prostate cancer, surgery, or enlargement of the urethra with dilators.
 Other treatments, such as lithotripsy or endoscopic surgery Stone removal Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more , may be needed to remove stones that block the flow of urine in the ureter or kidney.